storyblok/storyblok-nuxt/lib/README.md

 To link your Vue components to their equivalent you created in Storyblok:

 - First, you need to load them globally.
-You can just place them on the `~/storyblok` directory and will be discovered automagically, otherwise you set another directory can load them manually (for example, by [using a Nuxt plugin](https://stackoverflow.com/questions/43040692/global-components-in-vue-nuxt)).
+You can just place them on the `~/storyblok` directory, naming them with Pascal case in your code `ExampleComponent.vue` and with a hyphen in your Storyblok space `example-component`, so they will be imported automatically.

+  Otherwise you set another directory can load them manually (for example, by [using a Nuxt plugin](https://stackoverflow.com/questions/43040692/global-components-in-vue-nuxt)).

 - For each components, use the `v-editable` directive on its root element, passing the `blok` property that they receive: